Victor Delbos

-Étienne Marie Justin Victor Delbos (26 September 1862, Figeac – 16 June 1916, Paris) was a Catholic philosopher and historian of philosophy.
+Étienne Marie Justin Victor Delbos (26 September 1862 – 16 June 1916) was a French philosopher and historian of philosophy.

+Biogrsphy

-Delbos was appointed a lecturer at the Sorbonne in 1902.
-In 1911 he became a member of the Académie des Sciences Morales et Politiques.
-He died in July 1916 as a result of an infectious myocarditis brought on by pleurisy.
+Delbos was born on 26 September 1862, in Figeac.
+He was appointed a lecturer at the Sorbonne in 1902.
+In 1911, he became a member of the Académie des Sciences Morales et Politiques.
+He died on 16 June 1916, aged 53, in Paris, as a result of an infectious myocarditis brought on by pleurisy.
 Maurice Blondel, a close friend, wrote an obituary account of Delbos and saw various posthumous publications through the press.